 What Is The Best Plant To Stop Soil Erosion?

-1. Vetiver Grass – Best Plant To Stop Soil Erosion On Steep Slopes
+1. Vetiver Grass – Best Plant to Stop Soil Erosion on Steep Slopes

-Vetiver grass forms dense clumps that slow down water runoff.
-This reduces the speed of flowing water and prevents topsoil from washing away.
-The grass also adapts well to drought and poor soil conditions.
+Vetiver grass has extremely deep roots that can reach up to three meters underground, anchoring soil firmly during heavy rainfall.
+Its dense clumps slow water runoff, preventing topsoil from washing away.
+This perennial grass adapts well to drought and poor soil conditions.

 • Deep roots